-A family friend gave us this Apple IIe computer as my dad told him about all the books I read but no real computer at home.
+A family friend gave me an Apple IIe computer.
 It has a digitizer pad, very large like half my desk space.
 They used it for tracing building prints, but it was too old for them and the disk drive wore out so they decided to get a very expensive PC-compatible system to replace it.
 I had other Apple IIe parts that my middle school gave me for fixing their computers when they upgraded to Apple IIgs.

 We had a few weeks of a guest teacher computer class, but it was kind of funny because I knew as much as the teacher about computers or at least what he was teaching on.
 I still don’t think anyone cared too much about it.
 It was really a class on using computers and not building or programming them, so I was kind of glad it ended.
 I have read every book at the library on computers plus several more on inter-library loan.